 We all know Rome wasn’t built in a day, but experiencing the highlights reel in one is entirely possible.
+Below, discover the perfect day trip to Rome.

-A trip to the eternal city feels like a rite of passage for anyone looking to experience the real Italy.
+Paying a visit to the eternal city feels like a rite of passage for anyone looking to experience the real Italy.
 As the capital of the Roman Empire, it is home to some incredible landmarks, including the Colosseum, Trevi Fountain, Pantheon, Spanish Steps and Vatican Museums.

 Last year, Rome was voted seventh in a list of the world's most tourist-stimulating cities and overall, is the most populous city in the country.
 Its seemingly endless lineup of attractions can feel daunting for a first time visitor who is eager to soak up everything Rome has to offer, which is where the benefit of a tour comes in.